How to Farm Chia Coin, the New Storage-Based Cryptocurrency

 What's better than a PC that can do six plots at a time?
 Naturally it's a PC that can do even more concurrent plots!
 This particular setup has a 10-core CPU, again from Intel because of pricing considerations.
 We've doubled the memory and opted for an enterprise class 3.84TB SSD this time.
 That's sufficient for the desired ten concurrent plots, which will require up to nearly all of the 3.57 TiB of capacity.
 We've also added a second 10TB HDD, with the idea being that you do two sets of five plots at the same time, with the resulting plots going out to different HDDs (so that HDD write speed doesn't cause a massive delay when plotting is finished for each batch).

 Most of the remaining components are the same as before, though we swapped to a larger case for those who want to do all the farming and plotting on one PC.
 You should be able to put at least 10 HDDs into this case (using the external 5.25-inch bays).
 At a rate of 30 plots per day, it should take around 30 days again to fill ten 10TB drives (which aren't included in the price, though we did put in two).

-As before, no promises on the profitability since it's virtually guaranteed to be a lot lower than this, but theoretically such a setup should solve a Chia block every seven days and earn up to $9,800 per month.
+As before, no promises on the profitability since it's virtually guaranteed to be a lot lower than this, but theoretically such a setup should solve a Chia block every seven days and earn up to $8,970 per month.
+Using the advanced calculator and starting from 0 plots meanwhile gives a projected $10,750 over six months.
+Both potential 'answers' to profitability will inevitably be wrong, naturally.

 Chia farming rig from https://t.co/IPJadpARFa 96 terabytes running off a RockPi4 Model C pic.twitter.com/F6iKOMIdIyJanuary 15, 2021